/

 A positive longevity effect for Salesforce is the sheer volume of worldwide administrators and developers.

-So many people are involved with Salesforce that in 2021 the company dubbed this global collective the ‘Salesforce Economy.’
+So many people are involved with Salesforce that the company has dubbed this global collective the ‘Salesforce Economy.’

-While an extensive group of marketing agencies and independent consultants are HubSpot Marketing Hub and CMS Hub experts, HubSpot’s consultant ecosystem for Sales, Service, and Operations Hubs is comparatively nascent.
+While an extensive group of marketing agencies and independent consultants are experts in HubSpot Marketing Hub and CMS Hub, HubSpot’s consultant ecosystem for Sales, Service, Operations, and Commerce Hubs is newer.

-Third-party CRM apps are typically in the form of integrations, add-ons, and natively installed enhanced functionality.
+Third-party CRM apps typically include integrations, add-ons, and natively installed enhanced functionality.

 Salesforce’s AppExchange has over 7,000 third-party apps.

-While Salesforce gives time and money to many organizations and people, it does not give much away for free to business customers.
+While Salesforce gives time and money to many organizations and people, it does not provide free licenses to business customers.

-On the other hand, HubSpot continues to use an extensive freemium model with much ‘lite’ functionality at no charge.
+On the other hand, HubSpot continues to use an extensive freemium model with ‘lite’ functionality for up to five users at no charge.
 This pricing model means an extensive try-before-you-buy experience compared to a time-limited free trial.

-Salesforce’s growth through acquisition strategy means that the company has a lot of different offerings outside of the core CRM platform.
-While product brand names have changed, past acquisitions include Slack, Tableau, ExactTarget, Pardot, Demandware, and SteelBrick.
+Salesforce’s growth through acquisition strategy means that the company has many different offerings outside of the core CRM platform.
+While product brand names have changed, past acquisitions include Slack, Tableau, ExactTarget, Pardot, Demandware, SteelBrick, and Own Company.

-HubSpot has been much less acquisitive than Salesforce and generally invents and builds all product functionality in-house and on a single platform.
+HubSpot has acquired far fewer companies than Salesforce and tends toward building all functionality in-house and on a single platform.

 A product from HubSpot that Salesforce does not offer is a content management system (CMS).
 Customers can build entire websites on the same platform as the other HubSpot apps they use.